 Also, while summarising the answer by the candidate make sure that you do not repeat every word phrase by phrase as this sound inexperienced and unprofessional from your side.

 5. Enquire about the educational background:

-Moreover, these questions can be considered as the ways where the employer can finalise their decisions.
-While forming an interview question, it is necessary for the interviewer to measure the level of educational skill and qualification that the candidate has.
+Moreover, these questions can consider the ways where the employer can finalize their decisions.
+While forming an interview question, the interviewer must measure the level of educational skill and qualification that the candidate has.

 Ensure to ask questions asking the candidate to explain processes and steps which are relevant to the skills and abilities mentioned in the candidate’s resume.
-If the interviewee is able to explain the steps perfectly using the right terminology then it will be clear for the interviewer that the candidate has a good skill level.
+If the interviewee can explain the steps perfectly using the right terminology then it will be clear for the interviewer that the candidate has a good skill level.

 6. Try to ask challenging questions to the candidate:

 During some of the interview sessions, the employer tries to figure out the candidate’s potential towards the task assigned to them.
 And to make their reactions out in the open, some of the employers try and challenge their candidates to do something instantly to prove themselves.

 Try to include questions that can emotionally and mentally challenge the candidates to form a satisfactory answer.